Beyond-jQuery/book/manuscript/styling-elements.md

 ### Stylesheets

 JavaScript isn't the only way to attack styling challenges in the browser.
-It probably isn't even the _best_ way to deal change the appearance of your elements.
+It probably isn't even the _best_ way to change the appearance of your elements.
 The browser provides a dedicated mechanism for styling your document - stylesheets.
-Stylesheets, which you may use to define all CSS styles for your web document, may be defined in dedicated files, encapsulated in a specific HTML element, or even added to the document via JavaScript on-demand.
+Through this medium you may define all CSS styles for your web document in dedicated files, encapsulated in a specific HTML element, or even add them to the document via JavaScript on demand.
 I'll demonstrate each of these three methods for working with styles in this section.

-The `<style>` element, first defined in the [W3C CSS 1 specification][css1], allows us to group all of our styles for an entire document in one convenience location.
-Take a look at the previous code fragment, this time with style added courtesy of the `HTMLStyleElement`.
+The `<style>` element, first defined in the [W3C CSS 1 specification][css1], allows us to group all of our styles for an entire document in one convenient location.
+What follows is a rewrite of the previous code fragment, this time with style added courtesy of `HTMLStyleElement`.

 {title="setting styles using the `<style>` element - all browsers", lang=html}
 ~~~~~~~